CISA-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

 On July 27, 2011, one month before Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, the station shut down its Lethbridge analog transmitter and flash cut to digital, becoming the first television station in Southern Alberta to convert to digital.
 The station's digital signal remained on VHF channel 7.

 Transmitters

 The following translators will continue to offer the analog signal after CISA's main Lethbridge transmitter is converted to digital.